 - Institute of Physics and Engineering in Medicine (IPEM)

 - Jobs.ac.uk - for jobs in academic institutions

 - New Scientist Jobs

 Vacancies are also advertised on employers' websites.
-The SRP website has a list of employers that recruit radiation protection practitioners.
+The SRP offers a list of employers who recruit radiation protection specialists.

-Most employers provide extensive on-the-job training to supplement formal education/qualifications and may also send staff on external short courses on specific aspects of radiation protection.
+Most employers provide on-the-job training to supplement formal education/qualifications and may also send staff on short courses on specific aspects of radiation protection.

-It's essential to keep up to date with professional developments and update your expertise by attending training courses and taking appropriate qualifications.
+It's essential to keep up to date with professional developments and develop your expertise by attending training courses and taking appropriate qualifications.
 Training courses for radiation protection professionals are offered by a range of organisations, such as Public Health England (PHE).

-Postgraduate courses including Masters and diplomas in radiation protection or related subjects are available at a number of universities.
+Postgraduate courses, including Masters and diplomas in radiation protection or related subjects, are also available at a number of universities.
 Some employers may provide support for obtaining these qualifications.
-The SRP's website has details of some postgraduate courses.

 Most major employers have a good career structure and there are opportunities, particularly on the operational side, for early responsibility and promotion.
 To advance your career it may be necessary to move from one employer to another.
 Some radiation protection practitioners start their career in one sector, for example the nuclear industry, and then move to another sector.